bichanna/flan/README.md

 **🚧WARNING!!
 THIS PROJECT IS IN DEVELOPMENT🚧**
 --------------------------------------------------------------------------------------------------------

-Flan is an acronym for "**F**unctional **LAN**guage," and I happen to have a fondness for flan - a delicious custard dessert topped with caramel sauce.
+Flan is an acronym for "**F**unctional **LAN**guage."
+Although Flan has some functional features, it's expression oriented and not purely functional.

+Also, I happen to love flan - a delicious custard dessert topped with caramel sauce.

-## Examples
+## Snippets
-Nothing works currently, but here are some examples:
+Both the runtime (VM and standard library) and the compiler are only partially implemented, but here are some Flan code:
 ```javascript
 i{iter, each, println} := import("std", "fmt")